Brassica rapa subsp. chinensis

 You can keep whole harvested plants intact, or separate the stems and store them in a zippered bag.
 Cut holes in the bag for air circulation and put them in the crisper.

-This plant is best eaten within 4-5 days, although it can last for up to three weeks in the refrigerator.
+This plant is best eaten within four to five days, although it can last for up to three weeks in the refrigerator.

 If you plan to eat your harvest right away, the most thorough way to wash and prepare it is to break off the larger stems and then, when you get to the more tightly-packed inner stems, slice off the base to separate the remaining stems and leaves.